ditlexd/nextjs-workshop/README.md

 one of the products.
 We need a function
 - The modal should have a form, much like the new product page.
 The form should be pre-filled with values that

+## The next steps

+If you got this far, congrats!

+Here are some suggestions for what you could do next:

+- Implement data fetching with [getStaticProps](https://nextjs.org/docs/basic-features/data-fetching#getstaticprops-static-generation)
+instead of the `useSwr`.
+This requires you to think slightly differently about how to update your UI when something changes with the list of products.

+- Implement a search bar.
+You can create a search function in the API, or just filter on the products already displayed